lejunyang/lun/README.md

+# Lun

-# Web components based on Vue3
+A web components library based on Vue3

-- Based on custom elements ([Vue3 defineCustomElement](https://vuejs.org/guide/extras/web-components.html)) and shadow DOM, works with all frameworks
+- Based on custom elements and shadow DOM, works with all frameworks
 - Provides abundant global static and dynamic configurations, easy to customize not only CSS but also many internal behaviors
 - Provides a beautiful preset theme based on @radix/theme, out-of-box dark mode and responsive ui support
-- Attempt to use new Web APIs like Popover API, getComposedRanges, showOpenFilePicker, etc.
+- Ready to use new Web APIs (Popover API, getComposedRanges, showOpenFilePicker...), provide reasonable fallbacks

 ## Why